tgrassi/prizmo/README.md

 wait...

 ### Changing radiation or dust properties
-When you change radiation or dust properties it is recommended to delete the contents of the runtime_data folder!
+When you change radiation or dust properties, it is recommended that the contents of the runtime_data folder be deleted!
-This applies also if you experience weired behaviours during the runtime stage.
+This also applies if you experience weird behaviors during the runtime stage.

 ## Compile and run